fabiand/instanceTypes/instanceTypes.md

 ### Characteristics

 Specific characteristics of this series are:
-- A vCPU to Memory ratio of 1:2
+- A vCPU-to-Memory ratio of 1:2
 - Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
 - Hypervisor emulator threads are isolated from the vCPUs in order to